mlsecops-fm/field-manual/docs/book/concept-v1.md

 This is not a product, not a course, and not a “big launch.”
 This is a slow, steady, high-signal contribution to a field in desperate need of grounded guidance.

-The Field Manual exists to:
+The Field Manual™ exists to:

 distill complex ML security concepts into runnable examples